LearnOnDemandSystems/docs/tms/arvato-marketplace/user-accounts/reset-user-password.md

+---
+title: "How do I, as an Administrative user, reset a user's password?"
+isPublished: true
+---

 # How do I, as an Administrative user, reset a user's password?

 If you have the Operations Manager role, you have the ability to reset the password of student and instructor accounts belonging to your organization.